 Potential Future Digital Initiatives at Watzek Library

-a variety of constituents at Lewis & Clark including faculty, the Library, IT, New Media, etc.
+This paper is intended to stimulate thinking and discussion about potential digital initiatives involving a variety of constituents at Lewis & Clark including faculty, the Library, IT, New Media, etc.

-g changes in an increasingly digital environment, academic libraries need to rethink the services that they are providing.
+As the nature of research, scholarship, and learning changes in an increasingly digital environment, academic libraries need to rethink the services that they are providing.
 This rethinking is even more crucial in a tight budget environment where we need to maximize the impact of the funds expended on library services and resources.

 In the past five years, Watzek Library has developed its capacity to support digital initiatives in three main areas: enhancements to the library website and the functions it provides to support research, the Visual Resources Collection, and Special Collections and Archives.
 Some of the projects that we have completed include the Special Collections and Archives Digital Collection, the MDID image collection, our senior theses collection, accessCeramics, and the William Stafford Archives.
 Work on these projects has allowed us to develop expertise in information architecture, design, web programming, metadata management, Web 2.0 technologies, and digital scholarship.